mmahnic/argumentum/README.md

    vector<string> params;

    // Note: the argument parser will take references to the variables so it must
    // outlive those variables.
-We signal this by using the unsafe() factory method. auto parser = ArgumentParser::unsafe();
+We signal this by using the create_unsafe()
+   // factory method.
+   auto parser = ArgumentParser::create_unsafe();
    parser.add_argument( stringValue, "-s", "--string" ).nargs( 1 );
    parser.add_argument( intValue, "-i", "--int" ).nargs( 1 );
    parser.add_argument( floatValue, "-f", "--float" ).nargs( 1 );